jakop345/cloudron-box/docs/references/selfhosting.md

 If you have any questions, join us at our [chat](https://chat.cloudron.io).

+# Understand

+Before we install anything, it is helpful to understand what the Cloudron is and what exactly it is that you are installing.

+The Cloudron intends to make self-hosting effortless.
+It takes care of everything - updates, backups, firewall, dns setup, certificate management, just about everything.
+Once you install it on your server, you will never have to ssh into it again.
+There is a web interface to manage the users and apps on the server.

+This approach to self-hosting means that the Cloudron takes complete ownership of your server and you should not use your server for anything other than what is allowed using the web interface.
+For example, currently the Cloudron is based on  Ubunutu 16.
+When Ubuntu 18 is released, Cloudron will help you migrate your apps and data from 16 to 18 easily.
+Anything you run or install on the server beside the Cloudron will be lost after an update.
+If you want to run anything on your server, it's best to make it a Cloudron app.
+This way the app will persist across updates.

 # CLI Tool

 The [Cloudron tool](https://git.cloudron.io/cloudron/cloudron-cli) is used for managing a Cloudron.
 It has a `machine`